Musicians |

 Donald Sosin

-Donald Sosin, composer, keyboards, arranger and conductor, grew up in New York and Munich.
+Donald Sosin is composer, keyboardist, arranger, and conductor.
 He has performed at Il Cinema Ritrovato each year since 1999, often joined by his wife, singer Joanna Seaton.
-They also appear at Le Giornate del Cinema Muto, Lincoln Center, MoMA, MOMI, the National Gallery, and film festivals on three continents including Telluride, Jecheon (South Korea), Seattle, San Francisco, Moscow, and college campuses like Yale, Harvard, Brown and Emory.
-The couple leads music workshops around the US.
-Sosin received the Career Achievement Award in 2016 from the Denver Silent Film Festival and he scored Chaplin’s The Pawnshop for the touring edition of Il Cinema Ritrovato at Brown University in March.
-Sosin’s orchestral score for Sherlock Holmes premiered in the 2016 summer at the Odessa International Film Festival.
-Dvd releases of his soundtracks scores include Keaton films for Lobster and Ten Nights in a Bar Room for KinoLorber’s African-American set.
-Other commissions: Chicago Symphony Chorus, Jerusalem Symphony Orchestra, San Francisco Chamber Orchestra, MoMA, and Metropolitan Museum of Art.
+They also appear at Le Giornate del Cinema Muto, Lincoln Center, MoMA, the National Gallery and other film festivals including Telluride, Jecheon (South Korea), Seattle, San Francisco, Moscow, and university campuses.
+The couple leads silent film music workshops around the US.
+In 2017 Sosin received the Career Achievement Award from the Denver Silent Film Festival.
+Recent scores include three Jewish-themed silents co-composed with klezmer violinist Alicia Svigals.

 John Sweeney

-John Sweeney has played for silent film since 1990, starting at Riverside Studios in London and subsequently playing at many venues in Britain including the National Film Theatre, the Barbican Cinema, Nottingham Broadway, The Imperial War Museum, and Bristol Watershed.
-He has played for the British Silent Cinema Festival since it’s inception, and has since 2000 been a regular pianist at the Giornate del Cinema Muto in Pordenone, Italy.
-He is a regular performer at the Slapstick Festival of silent comedy in Bristol, and has also played at other festivals in Austria, Germany, Italy and Slovenia.
-He has recorded DVDs for the British Film Institute (Wonderful London, parts of Pioneers and Primitives) and also Cineteca di Bologna (Albert Capellani) and Edition Filmmuseum (Crazy Cinématographe), as well as recording a soundtrack for Hitchcock’s Downhill for broadcast on Sky Tv.
-He is one of the founders of the Kennington Bioscope, doing regular screenings of neglected silent films at the Cinema Museum London with live music.
+John Sweeney has played for silent film since 1990, starting at Riverside Studios in London and subsequently playing at many venues in Britain including the National Film Theatre, the Barbican Cinema, Broadway in Nottingham, the Imperial War Museum, and Watershed in Bristol.
+He has played for the British Silent Cinema Festival since its inception and has since 2000 been a regular pianist at the Giornate del Cinema Muto in Pordenone.
+He is a regular performer at the Slapstick Festival of silent comedy in Bristol.
+He has performed at numerous festivals in different countries such as China, Germany, Kazakhstan, Taiwan, Hong Kong, Russia and Turkey.
+He has recorded DVDs for the BFI, Cineteca di Bologna and Edition Filmmuseum as well as a soundtrack for broadcast on Sky TV.
+In 2018 he composed and performed a score for the London Film Festival Archive Gala, which he subsequently performed at MoMA in New York.
+He is one of the founders of the Kennington Bioscope, hosting regular screenings of neglected silent films at The Cinema Museum with live music.